DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/ui-panels/report-explorer.md

 ---
 # Report Explorer

-The **Report Explorer** panel shows a report's structure and provides access to report elements, styles, and components.
+The **Report Explorer** panel shows a report's structure and provides access to report elements, styles, and data sources.

 ![](../../../../images/eurd-web-report-explorer.png)